zhonghaoUMich/markdown-cv/index.md

 `2017`
 __Technion, Haifa.__

-- Invited to visited Technion (Israel Institute of Technology) with full sponsorship
+- Invited to visit Technion (Israel Institute of Technology) with full sponsorship

 `2014`
 __Singapore City, Singapore.__

-- Invited to visited SUTD (Singapore Univ of Technology and Design) with full sponsorship offered by Temasek and SUTD.
+- Invited to visit SUTD (Singapore Univ of Technology and Design) with full sponsorship offered by Temasek and SUTD.

 ## Publications